Miriam Doerr Martin Frommherz / Shutterstock

 - Grinding wheels

-Areas in which synthetic graphites are used include:
+Areas where synthetic graphites are used include:

 - Carbon brushes

 - Graphite electrodes for electric arc furnaces, for metallurgical processing